HanzFelix/click-directory/README.md

 # Click Directory

-Customizable homepage for browsers.
+Customizable quick access links for personal use.
 Uses LocalStorage to save preferences of the site.
-Best used when bookmarked.